orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/content/writing-content.md

 generate their pages, it is common for plugins to base their internal content models around the filesystem, and as such, the content from most plugins is written in a very similar way because the content for each entry works the same.

-Page content in Orchid usually consists to two major sections: Front Matter, and Page Content.
+Page content in Orchid usually consists of two major sections: Front Matter, and Page Content.

 ## Front Matter